Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

 ## 🔍 Key Business Questions Answered

-1. What times during the day are apartment listings most frequently added?
+1. What times of day are listings most frequently added?
-2. Which days of the week see the highest number of listings?
+2. Which days of the week have the highest listing activity?
-3. What are the average characteristics of an apartment across cities in UAE?
+3. What are the average characteristics of an apartment across major cities in UAE?
-4. Does price change with changes in apartment characteristics (area, bathrooms, furnished/unfurnished)?
+4. Do apartment characteristics(area, bathrooms, furnished/unfurnished) affect price?
 5. What is the distribution of verified listings across apartment types?
 6. What is the distribution of total listings across different cities in the UAE?

 ## ➡️ Project Approach

-### 1. Extract, Transform, Load, and Analysis using MySQL
+### 1. Data Preparation and Initial Analysis with MySQL
-1. Created a SQL database and tables, and loaded data from CSV files into the database using Table Data Import Wizard.
+1. Created a database and imported the CSV dataset using the Table Data Import Wizard.
 2. Since displayAddress column has full addresses of the listings, it was difficult to do city wise analysis.
 Thus a new table called location was created that contains full addresses of the listings.
 Then, city and district was extracted from the full addresses and placed in city and district columns respectively.
 3. Cleaned data by replacing redundant text-based displayAddress values with Unique ids in location table in order to initiate faster querying through relational joins.
 4. Added primary and foreign keys to build a star-schema like relational design
 5. Conducted initial data analysis using SQL queries, including CTEs and Joins.

-### 2. Data Visualatization Using Power BI
+### 2. Data Visualization Using Power BI
 Connected Power BI to MySQL Database through Direct Query and build the following visuals
 1. Overview - Summary of relevant KPIs like total listings, percentage verified, price per sqft, etc.
-2. City Analysis - table and graphs that show the average characteristics and total listings across cities in UAE
+2. City Analysis - Visuals that show the average characteristics and total listings across cities in UAE
-3. Time-series analysis - graphs that show the no of listings added over time, allows the viewer to see times when website is most active
+3. Time-series analysis - Graphs that show the no of listings added over time, allows the viewer to see times when website is most active
 4. Price trends - To study how price changes with changes in apartment characteristics like apartment type, furnishing and no of bedrooms
-5. Listing analysis - to determine how many listings are verfied, and how do they change as apartment type changes.
+5. Listing analysis - To determine how many listings are verified, and how do they change as apartment type changes.
 It also determines distribution of listings according to no of bedrooms and apartment type

 ## 🏆 Final Insights
-- Only listings in Dubai and Abu Dhabi are verified, with Dubai having the majority of verfied listings.
+- ☑️ Only listings in Dubai and Abu Dhabi are verified, with Dubai having the majority of verified listings.
-- Monday, start of the week, has the most listings added.
+- 📆 Monday, start of the week, has the most listings added.
-- Most of the listings are added around morning between 7 am to 12 pm.
+- 🕙 Most of the listings are added around morning between 7 am to 12 pm.
-- Area seems to increase approximately linearly with no of bedrooms.
+- ⚖️ Apartment area increases approximately lineraly with the number of bedrooms.
-- Studio, 1-bedroom and 2-bedroom make up for majority of the listings.
+- 🏗️ Studio, 1-bedroom and 2-bedroom make up the majority of the listings.
-- In smaller apartments, the prices dont differ much between furnished and unfurnished.
-However, difference is noticeable for larger apartments like luxury and duplex/triplex apartments.
+- 🛏️ Furnishing has a minimal price impact in smaller apartments, but a significant price difference is observed in larger luxury apartments.